• Skip to primary navigation

 Why?
 I’ve talked before about why a 50% offset is a bad idea and why you want to install your 12×24 tiles with a 33% offset instead.
 It has to do with the tile warpage that a lot of these big 12×24 tiles have.

-So, check out the other post to learn more but here are two examples of a 33% offset tile pattern.
+So, check out the other post to learn more, but the following two images are examples of a 33% offset tile pattern.

 33% stairstep offset pattern